-Used with the MacTranslator reengineering tool, MacA&D generates UML class models from C++, Java, Delphi, PHP, REALbasic or Objective-C code and data models from SQL.
+Used with the MacTranslator reengineering tool, MacA&D generates UML class models from C++, Java, Delphi, PHP, Xojo, Swift or Objective-C code and data models from SQL.

-The tool includes a Contents view for diagram navigation, diagram scaling and printing, custom icons, color support, user-defined detail dialogs for diagram objects and full text import/export of diagrams and dictionary information.
-Data types, UML stereotypes and a project glossary can be maintained for a development project.
+The tool includes a Contents view for diagram navigation, diagram scaling and printing, custom icons, configurable color schemes, user-defined detail dialogs for diagram objects and full text import/export of diagrams and dictionary information.
+Data types, UML stereotypes and a project glossary are supported.

 Data Flow Diagrams

 Data flow diagrams (DFDs) show the flow and processing of information in a system.
-They are especially popular in real-time, embedded systems where software closely interacts with hardware or many concurrent threads of execution are needed to handle external events.
+They are especially popular in real-time, embedded systems where software closely interacts with hardware.
+Concurrent threads of execution are often needed to handle external events.

 MacA&D supports multi-level DFDs, textual specification of primitive processes, data leveling between diagrams and the data dictionary and extensive design verification and balancing checks.

-Database designers can create logical and physical data models and generate the SQL schema code for popular RDBMS products including Oracle, SQL Server, DB2, Sybase, Informix and InterBase.
+Database designers can create logical and physical data models.
+Generate the SQL schema code for popular RDBMS products including Oracle, SQL Server, DB2, Sybase, Informix and InterBase.
 Rich data models represent tables, views, constraints, assertions, triggers, indexes, procedures and other SQL elements.
 Foreign keys providing referential links between entities can be generated automatically.